C23-PS298/.github/profile/README.md

 ## Meet Our Team
 **Team ID: C23-PS298**

 Hi Folks!👋 We are from C23-PS298.
-We consist of 6 people and these are my team members:
+We consist of 6 people and these are our team members:

 |Name|Bangkit ID|Learning Path|LinkedIn
 |--|--|--|--